 Rooted in this holistic understanding of health, Schweitzer Fellows’ projects address not only clinical health issues, but also the social determinants of health—defined by the WHO as the conditions in which people are born, grow, live, work and age, and which are mostly responsible for health inequities.

 Students enrolled in graduate or professional degree-granting programs from any accredited academic institution in the Tulsa area may apply.
-If a student from outside Tulsa or Oklahoma is interested and willing to travel for the monthly meetings and other commitments, please contact Rachel Gold.)

 Prior to Applying